Actindo-AG/Documentation/Channels/Integration/01e_Magento2.md

         - **closed**
         - **canceled**

-    - Enter the desired order status to be set when an order has been fully shipped in the *Order status to set in shop fully shipped* field.
+    - Enter the desired order status to be set when an order has been fully shipped in the *Order status to be set in shop after fully shipped* field.

-    - Enter the desired order status to be set when an order has been partially paid in the *Order status to set in shop after partially paid* field.
+    - Enter the desired order status to be set when an order has been partially paid in the *Order status to be set in shop after partially paid* field.

-    - Enter the desired order status to be set when an order has been fully paid in the *Order status to set in shop after fully paid* field.
+    - Enter the desired order status to be set when an order has been fully paid in the *Order status to be set in shop after fully paid* field.

-    - Enter the desired order status to be set when a tracking number has been set for the order in the *Order status to set in shop after tracking number set* field.
+    - Enter the desired order status to be set when a tracking number has been set for the order in the *Order status to be set in shop after tracking number set* field.

 7. If necessary, configure the following settings in the *Magento invoice handling* box:

     - Enable the *Create an invoice in Magento for orders that are fully paid* toggle.

-        > [Info] If enabled, invoice creation is triggered in Magento2 as soon as an order is fully paid.
+        > [Info] If enabled, invoice creation is triggered in Magento 2 as soon as an order is fully paid.
 This function is particularly relevant for the correct processing of vouchers.

         The *Notify customer about the invoice* toggle is unlocked.